kbravh/portfolio-redux/src/data/writing/cracking-a-captcha-with-tesseract.js/Cracking a Captcha with Tesseract.js.md

 }
 ```

-We first open our image as a file and pass it in to the PNG library, which gives us a `js~pngImage` object.
-This object holds all the information about our image, but we're only concerned with 3 parts: the `js~height`, the `js~width`, and the `js~data`.
+We first open our image as a file and pass it in to the PNG library, which gives us a `pngImage` object.
+This object holds all the information about our image, but we're only concerned with 3 parts: the `height`, the `width`, and the `data`.

-The `js~data` is a 1-dimensional array of all the color information that makes up our image.
+The `data` is a 1-dimensional array of all the color information that makes up our image.
 Each pixel is represented by 4 values from 0-255: Red, Green, Blue, and Alpha (the transparency).
 So for each round of the loop, we need to multiply our index by 4 to jump to the next pixel.

 For example, let's look at a 2x2 (4 pixel) image.

 ![A 2x2 square made up of 4 different colors](4pixels.png)

-The `js~data` array for this image would be
+The `data` array for this image would be

 ```js
 /* R     G     B     A */